DigitalDreamDoor.com nuTsie

 Ben E. King

 Since he's already in as a member of the Drifters it seems unlikely he'd get a second induction as a solo artist, but the fact that he has two immortal singles in "Stand By Me" and "Spanish Harlem", along with a string of other hits, means he's always a candidate for more consideration.
 Had a huge comeback single in the mid-70's that hit #1 on the R&B Charts but nevertheless is thought of mainly for his early 60's output, which might make him appear to have a rather short lived peak career.
-He's been nominated before so he could get another in the future if the voters feel the need for another living artist from that era to induct.
+He's been nominated before so he could get another in the future if the voters feel the need for another artist from that era to induct.

 Qualifications: 6